Azure/bicep-types-az/generated/resources/microsoft.authorization/2019-06-01/types.md

 ### Properties
 * **description**: string: This message will be part of response in case of policy violation.
 * **displayName**: string: The display name of the policy assignment.
-* **enforcementMode**: 'Default' | 'DoNotEnforce': The policy assignment enforcement mode.
+* **enforcementMode**: 'Default' | 'DoNotEnforce' | string: The policy assignment enforcement mode.
 Possible values are Default and DoNotEnforce.
 * **metadata**: any: Any object
 * **notScopes**: string[]: The policy's excluded scopes.
 * **parameters**: any: Any object